Subway in Melbourne

 - When was Subway in Melbourne last inspected?

-- Subway in Melbourne was last inspected by Florida DBPR on December 2, 2025.
-The result was: Call Back - Complied.
+- Subway in Melbourne was last inspected by Florida DBPR on June 12, 2026.
+The result was: Administrative complaint recommended.

 - What are the most common violations at Subway in Melbourne?

-- The most frequently cited violations at Subway in Melbourne are: Chemical properly stored, Food contact surfaces, Outer openings protected.
+- The most frequently cited violations at Subway in Melbourne are: Chemical properly stored, Outer openings protected, Food contact surfaces.

 - How many health inspections has Subway in Melbourne had?